 Shoppers naturally veer toward the right side of a store, so that’s where you want to display your best products.
 Some department stores and larger mall retailers place their checkout counters at the back of the store.
 However, for smaller retailers, placing your checkout toward the front makes it easier for staff to attend the register and keep an eye on the entrance.

 Select a POS System

 Point-of-sale (POS) systems are cloud-based software programs that replace traditional cash registers and offer additional tools such as inventory management, sales reports, and customer data and marketing.
-Your POS system is the central hub for your business through which all transactions will process.
-Look for a system that has all of the features you need, including payment processing, for an affordable rate.
+Your POS system is the central hub for your business where you process all transactions.
+Look for a system that has all the features you need, including payment processing, for an affordable rate.

-Some of the criteria we use to evaluate POS systems include:
+Some of the criteria we use to evaluate the best POS systems include: